-Falcons, part of the family Falconidae, are birds of prey but different from eagles, kites, and hawks in several ways.
-Though they are all in the order Falconiformes.
+Falcons are birds of prey, but separate from eagles, kites, and hawks.
 Unlike these other raptors, falcons kill their prey with their beaks rather than their talons.
+They are also usually faster, and have longer and more slender wings compared to hawks.
 There are 7 species of falcons that regularly visit the United States, but in this article we will look at the 4 species of falcons in Alabama.

 4 Falcons in Alabama